eth-educators/eth-docker-docs/website/docs/Support/SwitchClient.md

 #### Change permissions and start the stack

-Change permissions so eth-docker can access the Geth database: `sudo chown -R 10001:10001 /var/lib/docker/volumes/eth-docker_geth-eth1-data`
+Change permissions so Eth Docker can access the Geth database: `sudo chown -R 10001:10001 /var/lib/docker/volumes/eth-docker_geth-eth1-data`

 Start the new stack again: `./ethd up`, then observe that your execution client is running well and is synced to head: `./ethd logs -f execution`.